Johnny Dee (musician): Career

 John DiTeodoro jr. was born and raised in Conshohocken, Pennsylvania, a suburb of Philadelphia, where he attended Spring Mill Elementary and Plymouth-Whitemarsh Senior High, graduating at Central Montco Technical High School in Commercial Art.
 He is a self-taught musician, who started playing drums at the age of 12.
 The first influences on his drumming style came from Peter Criss (KISS) and Ian Paice (Deep Purple).
 His first experiences with local bands put him in contact with other young musicians of the neighborhood, like Billy Degley, later known as Billy Childs, and other future members of Britny Fox.

 Johnny Dee began his career as drummer for the heavy metal band World War III in his home town Philadelphia around 1985, recording their self-titled debut in the same year.
 A short time later, he joined the British hard rock band Waysted, with which he recorded the album Save Your Prayers in 1986.
-When Waysted disbanded, he returned to Philadelphia in 1987 to replace in the glam metal band Britny Fox the temporary drummer Adam West, who in turn had replaced the late Tony Destra.
+When Waysted disbanded, he returned to Philadelphia in 1987 to replace temporary drummer Adam West in the glam metal band Britny Fox, who himself had replaced the late original drummer Tony Destra.
 The band's first two albums, Britny Fox (1988) and Boys in Heat (1989), climbed the charts and achieved considerable success.
 Singer and guitarist Dean Davidson left the band in 1990 to form Blackeyed Susan and Britny Fox continued with his replacement Tommy Paris, but did not get the good results of previous years.
 The first album with Paris, Bite Down Hard (1991), did not find a receptive market and sold poorly.